Vulnerability Disclosure Policy

 - Password cracking

-- Systems integrated with Cloze, outside of the scope of Cloze
+- Systems integrated with Cloze or outside the scope of the Cloze platform

 - Rooted access to iOS or Android devices